 Frequently Asked Questions about SSDI and Retirement Benefits

 Answer: No. Essentially, SSDI and retirement benefits are the same thing, so you cannot draw both after retiring.
-According to the Social Security Administration (SSA), SSDI benefits automatically change to retirement benefits when beneficiaries reach full retirement age.
+According to the Social Security Administration (SSA), SSDI benefits automatically change to regular Social Security payments upon reaching full retirement age.
 The law prevents anyone from receiving both retirement and disability benefits on the same earnings record.

 Social Security’s full retirement age (FRA) depends on when you were born.
 For individuals born in 1937 or earlier, your FRA is 65.
 If you’re born in 1960 or later, the FRA gradually increases to 67.

 2. Are there any exceptions to this rule?

 Answer: Yes.
 However, only one exception exists, and it’s called the early retirement exception.

 In most cases, if you decide to retire and start drawing benefits before your FRA, they’re significantly reduced.
 For example: If you draw retirement benefits at 62 (the earliest age you can apply) but your FRA is 65, the SSA typically reduces all future payments by 25%.